cddmp/enum4linux-ng/README.md

 ```

 #### Kali Linux/Debian/Ubuntu
-(tested on Kali Linux 2020.1, recent Debian versions like Buster should work)
+(tested on Kali Linux 2020.1, recent Debian (e.g. Buster) or Ubuntu versions should work, for Ubuntu 18.04 or below use the Docker or Python virtual environment variant)

 ```console
 # apt install smbclient python3-ldap3 python3-yaml python3-impacket